tzfx/owrn/README.md

 - The latest Android sdk: `sdkmanager --install 'platform;android-33'`
 - For sim support, an android system image & g_apis package for your arch: `sdkmanager --install 'system-images;android-33;google_apis;arm64-v8a'`

+#### 🔥 Hot Tips for on-device Debugging.

+- Hot Tip #1: You can make sure that your phone is connected via `adb devices -l`
+- Hot Tip #2: If it isn't there, make sure you [enable developer mode](https://developer.android.com/studio/debug/dev-options) on the phone.
+- Hot Tip #3: If it *still* isn't there, make sure you enable USB Debugging via **Settings > System > Advanced > Developer Options > USB debugging**
+- Hot Tip #4: Permissions are WHACK.
+If your scanner isn't showing up any devices (or you get the permissions alert), make sure Precise Location is enabled for owrn in system settings.
+- Hot Tip #5: You can build a production artefact and get it on your phone by doing `npm run android -- --mode=release`.
+This will strip out debug logging and the dependency on metro.

 ### 📲 Connection Troubleshooting